 High densities of alcohol retailers negatively impact community health and safety.
-According to a Los Angeles County study of alcohol outlet density in 2013, the city of Los Angeles ranked “high” for alcohol retailers that sell alcohol for on-site consumption (e.g. Bars, pubs, restaurants) and ranked “medium” for number of off-sale alcohol retailers (e.g. liquor stores, grocery stores).
+According to a Los Angeles County study of alcohol outlet density in 2013, the city of Los Angeles ranked “high” for alcohol retailers that sell alcohol for on-site consumption (e.g. bars, pubs, restaurants) and ranked “medium” for number of off-sale alcohol retailers (e.g. liquor stores, grocery stores).
 Angelenos who live in neighborhoods with high alcohol densities know too well the problems these alcohol clusters bring along.
-Fom Boyle Heights to South LA to Koreatown, residents where alcohol retailers swell endure constant threats to their and their families’ wellness.
+From Boyle Heights to South Los Angeles to Koreatown, residents who live among these high densities of alcohol outlets experience constant threats to their well-being and their families’ wellness.

 Help us pass the ordinance!

 ARUS Townhall where residents signed petitions urging their city council members to address alcohol density issues.